MehrdadShirvani/AlibabaClone-Frontend/README.md

  💡 This frontend is powered by APIs provided by the [Transportation Management Backend](https://github.com/mehrdadShirvani/AlibabaClone-Backend/), which follows Clean Architecture and exposes a secure REST interface.

- 🐦‍🔥 This project is part of the first initiative by **The Order of the Phoenix** — a student-led movement aimed at building a culture of self-driven learning, teamwork, and meaningful project development.
-What started as a grassroots .NET learning group evolved into a full-stack travel management system inspired by platforms like Alibaba.ir, built with clean architecture on the backend and a modern React frontend.

- 🔗 For more information, and to explore the full documentation and creation process, visit: **[ASP.NET Project Documentation](https://theorderofphoenix.github.io/ASP.NET/)**

 ---
 ## 🛠️ Tech Stack